radiantlogic-v8/documentation-new/documentation/environment-operations-center-guide/secure-data-connectors/manage-sdc-client.md

 From here, you can open the logs files to access further details on the client activity.

-## Regenerating SDC Registration Tokens
+## SDC Token Expiration and Renewal

 A secure data connector's token has lifetime of up to one year.
 This section describes how to regenerate a secure data connector's token and update the application configuration.